Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 • Get your website URL painted on your vehicle.

-• Make sure your website URL is on your Google Business listing (this shows up in Google Maps).
+• Ensure your website URL is on your Google Business listing (this shows up in Google Maps).

 • Link to your website from your Facebook page and other social media pages.

-• Letting local blogs and business directories know about your website.
+• Let local blogs and business directories know about your website.

-The good news is, you don’t necessarily need to decide, once and for all, between a website vs a blog.
+The good news is that you don’t necessarily need to decide, once and for all, between a website and a blog.

 Blog vs Website Differences and Comparisons (Questions Answered)